boannas/F16_project/README.md

 </p>

+This equation represents the translational dynamics of a rigid body in a body-fixed coordinate system.

 #### 4. Moment Equation
 <p align="center">
   <img src="image/Moment_equation.png" alt="Image of Moment Equation">
 </p>

+This set of equations represents the rotational dynamics of a rigid body in terms of its angular momentum and moments of inertia.
+These equations are derived from Euler's equations of motion for a rigid body.

 where:
 - **𝐼ₓₓ**: Moment of inertia around the X-axis (12874.847366 kg·m²)